cam5/leadpages_wordpress_plugin/readme.md

 A WordPress plugin to easily use your Leadpages pages and Leadboxes inside your WordPress site.

 ***Change Log***

+*2.1.5.4
+    * Changed WelcomeGate to only display on home and front pages

 * 2.1.5.3
     * Fixed issue where a exit drag and drop leadbox would not save if a timed drag and drop box did not exist.